neuralwatt/moe_energy_evaluation/blogpost2.md

 | llama 3.3 70b | 7.91E-08                               | 7.91E-08                               |
 | llama 4 Scout | 1.52E-08                               | 9.76E-08                              |

-After normlizaing against trainable parameters we see that Scout is again 5.2x more energy efficient than Llama 3.3 and normalizing against active parameters its about 80% as energy efficient as Llama 3.3.
+After normalizing against trainable parameters we see that Scout is again 5.2x more energy efficient than Llama 3.3 and normalizing against active parameters its about 80% as energy efficient as Llama 3.3.
 So this is the first normalization where we are seeing the relative energy show up more for the dense model.
 We have also got confounding results when normalizing against different values.
 Humm, maybe not so helpful?